 Bunny’s Book Club meets at the library every Saturday.
 The forest friends read and use the computer while Bunny swaps book recommendations with his book buddy, a little girl named Josie.
 When Josie admits she’s nervous about starting school, Bunny and his pals come up with a plan.
 (Hint: Don’t be shocked to see Squirrel in the school gym or Bird in the music room.)

 Want to win Bunny’s Book Club Goes to School (Doubleday)?
+(Update: Congratulations to Melanie, our lucky winner!)
 To enter our random drawing, submit a comment to this blog by Thursday, August 29, and answer this question:

 If you were going to have an animal as a member of your class, what animal would it be?